 Many collective nouns can be either singular or plural, depending on how they are used.
 As Claire Kehrwald Cook writes, “[I]f the collective noun denotes a unit, make it singular; if it refers to the individuals the group comprises, make it plural” (84).
-So you could say, “The Marching Knights is the best school band in Orlando, hands down” or, “The Marching Knights ran for cover when the downpour began.”
+So you could say, “The Marching Knights is the best school band in Orlando, hands down,” or “The Marching Knights run for cover whenever there is a downpour.”

 Cook, Claire Kehrwald.
 Line by Line: How to Edit Your Own Writing.
 Houghton Mifflin, 1985.